isri-aist/QpSolverCollection/README.md

 ## How to use
 See [documentation](https://isri-aist.github.io/QpSolverCollection/doxygen/classQpSolverCollection_1_1QpSolver.html) and [test](https://github.com/isri-aist/QpSolverCollection/blob/master/tests/TestSampleQP.cpp) for examples of solving QP problems.

-The following is a simple example.
+The following is a simple sample.
 ```cpp
 // sample.cpp